andizuend/2D_Polarity_Volatility_lumping/README.md

   - 1264: system of surrogates selected with the $k$-means clustering method The listed  surrogate selection methods are described in detail elsewhere (Amaladhasan et al.).

-For each case of lumping, there are two distinct sets of files generated.
-The ones with the prefix "input_" refer to input files prepared for use in the AIOMFAC-based equilibrium partitioning model, with the following meanings:
+For each case of lumping, there are two distinct sets of text files generated (these can be viewed with any decent text editor).
+The ones with the prefix "input_" refer to input files prepared for use in the AIOMFAC-based equilibrium partitioning model, with the following meanings (using 1261 as example case):
-  - dfg
-  -
+  - input_1261.txt: AIOMFAC-web-style input file of the lumped system
+  - input_1261_aw_inp.txt: preset water activity  (= relative humidity) levels set for gas–particle partitioning calculations
+  - input_1261_Conc_and_T.txt: temperature and concentration data prepared for all non-water mixture components (corresponding to the list of water activity levels)
+  - input_1262_EVAP_AB.txt: listing of pure-organic component vapour pressure parameters A and B (usually the ones computed with the EVAPORATION method from the vapour pressure file) for all surrogate system components
+  - input_1261_SMILES.txt: list of SMILES of all organic components of the surrogate system